lmanul/424/index.md

 ten days prior to expiration of the then current policies if so required in writing by them.

-The Board of Managers shall also be required to obtain and maintain, to the extent obtainable, public liability in- surance in such limits as the Board of Managers may from time to time determine, covering each member of the Board of Managers, the managing agent, the manager and each Unit Owner.
-Such public liability coverage shall also cover cross liability claims of one insured against another. until the first meeting of the Board of Managers elected by the Unit Owners the-public liability in- surance will be in a limit of at least $1,000,000.00 covering all claims for bodily injury with respect to any one occurrence.
+The Board of Managers shall also be required to obtain and maintain, to the extent obtainable, public liability insurance in such limits as the Board of Managers may from time to time determine, covering each member of the Board of Managers, the managing agent, the manager and each Unit Owner.
+Such public liability coverage shall also cover cross liability claims of one insured against another. until the first meeting of the Board of Managers elected by the Unit Owners the public liability insurance will be in a limit of at least
+$1,000,000.00 covering all claims for bodily injury with respect to any one occurrence.

 Unit Owners shall not be prohibited from carrying other insurance for their own benefit, provided that all such policies shall contain waivers of subrogation